Faith in Action: Becoming a Bridge to Jesus

 In John chapter 4, Jesus broke cultural norms by going out of His way to meet a Samaritan woman (often called “the woman at the well”).

 He revealed Himself to her as the Messiah, and then she immediately testified to her city.
-She didn’t keep her encounter with Jesus to herself.

-“Come, see a Man who told me all things that I ever did.
+The woman then left her waterpot, went her way into the city, and said to the men, “Come, see a Man who told me all things that I ever did.
 Could this be the Christ?”
-(John 4:29)
+Then they went out of the city and came to Him.

 She didn’t hide anymore.
-She didn’t stay in the place of shame society had placed upon her because of her past, ethnicity or gender.
-Instead, she defied the odds by boldly sharing her encounter with Jesus with her entire city!
+She didn’t stay in the place of shame society had placed upon her because of her past, ethnicity, or gender.

 The woman’s testimony was the first step to bringing the entire city to Jesus.
 Her words were the preparation for the multiplication of salvation which can only be achieved through Jesus’ grace.